Click here to view the Approved Solid Waste Plan for 2015-2029

 • Community Cleanup Collections (for larger non-hazardous waste items)

 • Education and Awareness Programs for our youth and adult organizations

 • Litter Cleanup Activities

-This Assessment is a “municipal waste rates and charges assessment” to help fund waste management programs required by the Ohio EPA.
+This Charge is a “municipal waste rates and charges assessment” to help fund waste management programs required by the Ohio EPA.
 It is levied only against lots or parcels that are improved, or in the process of being improved, with at least one permanent, portable, or temporary building.
-Not all property generates waste which is why this is an assessment specifically on improved parcels.
+Not all property generates waste which is why this is a charge specifically on improved parcels.
 The recent revenue reduction from the out-of-state waste (as explained in paragraph 8 above) has made this again needed.

-This is a $9.52 per improved parcel assessment plus the Auditor’s handling fee of 3%.
+This is a $9.52 per improved parcel charge plus the Auditor’s handling fee of 3%.
 The Authority does not receive any of the 3% handling fee.

-Doesn’t this assessment have to be voted on by the residents?
+Doesn’t this charge have to be voted on by the residents?

 No. By law (HB 592) each County in Ohio must offer ways to manage solid waste through reduction, reusing and recycling programs.
 In order to pay for this management, Revised Code 343.08 and 343.011 allows Authorities to assess on approved parcels in order to pay for these programs.

 Why should I have to pay when I don’t feel I generate very much waste?

 Many residents do an excellent job of recycling and place very little in the waste stream.
 This charge pays for the recycling program as well as community clean ups and other collections we have throughout the year.